 In it, you play as Chell, a test subject, who can use a portal gun.

-Portal allows the player to solve physical puzzles like making your way across a room by using the portal gun.
+Portal allows the player to solve physical puzzles like making his way across a room by using the portal gun.
 This manifests itself in ‘shooting’ the portal gun on a surface, shooting it again to create a destination, and falling through the former portal.

 Not only is it challenging, creative and visually sharp, but it is trippy.
 You will have tons of fun just jumping through portals.
 Sometimes I would find myself just exploring the ambitious physics of the portal gun rather than focusing on the puzzles.